 Of Hunts and Horses

 horse and buffalo hunting culture that has persisted in the old West legends as the

 quintessential Native Americans.
-Their way of life has been romanticized in literature, eulogized in
+Their way of life has been romanticized in

-Apaches, Wichitas and Caddos and their respective subgroups as they ventured south into
+the Apaches, Wichitas and Caddos and their respective subgroups as they ventured

-suspicion and deceit, as well as trade and amicability, goaded
+relationship fueled by suspicion and deceit, as well as trade and amicability, goaded

 Creation of a Culture

-northeastern Rocky Mountain range.
+the northeastern Rocky Mountain range.
 Their creator gave them the land, customs,

 and taught them to hunt.
-Small animals, such as deer, antelope, and fowl, constituted their main
+Small animals, such as deer, antelope, and fowl,

-the Black Hills.
+Crows in the Black Hills.
 The Crows and Kiowas developed strong kinship bonds -

 Like the Comanches, this developing plains culture never could have existed as a